chrischenhub/AC215_AgentNET/README.md

     SMITHERY_API_KEY = # go to https://smithery.ai/ crreate an account and retrieve the API key
    ```

-   In [smithery AI](https://smithery.ai/), search for Notion and complete the configuration of Notion credential.
+   In [smithery AI](https://smithery.ai/), search for Notion, Gmail or any other tools you want to useand complete the configuration.

-2. create a folder `secrets` and add the service-account.json with google cloud credential to the folder
+2. create a folder `secrets` in `src/models` and `src/deployment` and add key of your google service account.

-3. create a folder `GCB` to store the ChromaDB mounted from google cloud bucket.
+3. create a folder `GCB` in `src/models` to store the ChromaDB mounted from google cloud bucket.

-4. Build the image and start the stack (Postgres + dev container):
+4. Build the image and start the stack (dev container in development mode):
    ```bash
    docker compose -f src/models/docker-compose.yml up --build
    ```